milliechapman/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a PhD candidate at UC Berkeley in the department of [Environmental Science, Policy, and Management (ESPM)](https://ourenvironment.berkeley.edu/), and a fellow at the UC Berkeley [Center for Society Technology and Policy](https://ctsp.berkeley.edu/) and [Algorithmic Fairness and Opacity Working Group](https://afog.berkeley.edu/).
+I am a PhD candidate at UC Berkeley in the department of [Environmental Science, Policy, and Management (ESPM)](https://ourenvironment.berkeley.edu/),  and a fellow at the UC Berkeley [Center for Society Technology and Policy](https://ctsp.berkeley.edu/).

-My dissertation explores how advances in decision making algorithms can both improve our understanding of the mechanisms behind observed patterns in social-ecological systems (i.e. agricultural landscapes), and improve our capacity to effectively respond to environmental changes and new information about ecological systems.
-The chapters of my dissertation span systems from farms to forests to fisheries, seeking to examine both protection and production in a rapidly changing world.
-And while we pave a path for the next decade of conservation science in the wake of more advanced decision-making algorithms, my dissertation explores why we must simultaneously, and urgently, ask the question: Whose values are shaping decisions about our planet’s health?

-My current work is largely thanks to the mentorship from my PhD advisors, Carl Boettiger and Justin Brashares, and my wonderfully supportive labmates in the [Boettiger Group](https://www.carlboettiger.info/) and [Brashares Group](https://nature.berkeley.edu/BrasharesGroup/).
-Much of my research is informed by the many mentors, collaborators, and coworkers I had during my time as a research assistant at the [Woodwell Climate Research Center](https://www.woodwellclimate.org/) and motivated by my teenage years working on (sub)urban farms and food justice issues in my local community with [The Food Project](https://thefoodproject.org/).